Affidavit: 4-year-old killed by caregiver, body buried - NewsBreak

 CYRIL, Okla.
 (KFOR) – New court documents are painting a gruesome picture of what might have happened to a missing 4-year-old Oklahoma child.

-For days, crews and volunteers have been searching for 4-year-old Athena Brownfield in and around the town of Cyril.Oklahoma woman having never ending problems after buying tiny home
+For days, crews and volunteers have been searching for 4-year-old Athena Brownfield in and around the town of Cyril.OSBI gives insight into case of missing 4-year-old

 On Monday, officials with the Oklahoma State Bureau of Investigation clarified that crews were searching for Athena’s remains.